Early menopause is defined as when you go through menopause earlier than is typical.

 ‘You cannot “delay” or reverse an early menopause’, explains Dr Tomlinson, ‘you can just manage the symptoms that come along with it.
 The only caveat would be if you are still wishing to add to your family and if that is the case you would need to be referred to a specialist to help aid conception.’

-Treatment is usually straightforward she says: “prescribing the combined contraceptive pill for younger women or Hormone Therapy (HRT) to ensure there is enough estrogen to replace what is being lost physiologically during menopause.
+Treatment is usually straightforward she says: “prescribing the combined contraceptive pill for younger women or HRT to ensure there is enough oestrogen to replace what is being lost physiologically during menopause.

-Hormone therapy may also be set at much higher levels for women going through early menopause and testosterone is often also recommended if hormone therapy or combination contraception does not alleviate all their symptoms.
-It is then recommended that you stay on your prescribed treatment until the age of 55, although many more women stay on hormone therapy for much longer.”
+HRT may also be set at much higher levels for women going through early menopause and testosterone is often also recommended if HRT or combination contraception does not alleviate all their symptoms.
+It is then recommended that you stay on your prescribed treatment until the age of 55, although many more women stay on HRT for much longer.”

 The health risks of early menopause.